National Disability Insurance Scheme: Transition to national operations

+In 2021, independent assessments were to be introduced for NDIS participants over the age of 7.
+The independent assessments will focus on "individual circumstances and functional capacity".
+Assessors will be qualified health professionals who are not NDIA employees, and they cannot be a participant's regular healthcare professional.
+Assessments will take 1 to 4 hours, and the assessors will "ask you questions about your life and what matters to you, and ask to see how you approach some everyday tasks.
+They will work through some standardised assessment tools with you, based on your age or disability".

+Disability advocates are concerned about the introduction of independent assessments, and the NDIA has explicitly linked the introduction of independent assessments to containing the cost of the NDIS.
+While the Coalition government is committed to introducing independent assessments, they do not enjoy parliamentary support.
+Following a lobbying campaign by disability coalition Every Australian Counts a trial scheme for independent assessments was put on hold in April 2021.
+Further campaigning saw them fully abandoned in July 2021.

 In April 2022, around 85% of people with disabilities in Australia were not covered by the NDIS.
 It served just over 518,000 people out of an estimated 4.4 million Australians living with disability.
-This was in part because people aged over 65 were not eligible for it.
+Experts interviewed by the ABC suggested that this was in part because people aged over 65 are not eligible for NDIS supports, and that some lesser-visible disabilities were harder to establish eligibility for.

+In August 2024, a series of NDIS reforms were passed, slated to reduce NDIS spending by $14 billion over the following four years.
+The reforms included moving foundational disability supports to the states and out of the NDIS, tightening eligibility rules for some supports, and setting an annual spending growth target of 8%.

 Services

 The first stage of the NDIS aimed to provide reasonable and necessary support for people with significant and permanent disability.

 Supports funded by the NDIS are split across three areas.
 "Core Supports" include everyday consumable items such as continence aids, personal care assistance, support with social and community participation and funding for transport.
 "Capacity Building" is intended to build the person with disability's independence and ability to manage their own life.
 The "Capital Supports" budget is intended for very expensive assistive technology and home or vehicle modifications.
-Through the ILC program, NDIS participants have also been supported to run micro-enterprise businesses.

-The first year of the launch serviced: